Vyral/base-template/_posts/2018-05-07-how-to-earn-money-from-paying-your-bills.md

 layout: post
 title: How to Earn Money From Paying Your Bills
 tags:
-  - Real Estate
+  - Home Owner Tips
-  - Investment
+  - Mortgages
 excerpt: >-
   Today let’s talk about two great resources that can help you earn rewards for paying your bills.